 - Providing technicians to build regional and UK economic growth.

 Located at Culham Science Centre near Abingdon, OAS is a partnership between the UK Atomic Energy Authority and the Science & Technology Facilities Council.
 The two organisations have a history of apprentice training in science and engineering stretching back more than 70 years.
-Our new centre, opening in September 2019, will be managed by our apprentice training partner MTC Apprenticeships.
+Our new centre, opened in September 2019, is managed by our apprentice training partner MTC Apprenticeships.
 MTC’s Advanced Engineering apprenticeship helps learners develop the skills needed for delivering the technologies of the future in the high value manufacturing sector.

-Oxfordshire Advanced Skills opened in a newly-fitted building at Culham in September 2016.
-The first intake of apprentices are now receiving training with a range of the latest equipment – for details see the training facilities page.
+Oxfordshire Advanced Skills (OAS) opened in a newly-fitted building at Culham in September 2016.
+The first intake of apprentices received training on a range of the latest equipment by then training provider, JTL.
+Apprentices received training on a suite of high quality equipment used in the hi-tech industrial sector.

-A purpose-built centre will open in September 2019, with the capacity to train up to 350 apprentices per year.
-The 3,800 square metre building will have labs and workshops specifically designed for training in engineering disciplines including mechanical, electrical, robotics and PLCs, vacuum, cryogenics, fluids and control & instrumentation.
-OAS is working with local businesses to ensure the new building’s capabilities meet their needs.
+The purpose-built OAS Training Centre opened in September 2019, run by training provider MTC Apprenticeships, has the capacity to train up to 350 apprentices per year.
+The 3,800 square metre building contains labs and workshops specifically designed for training in engineering disciplines including mechanical, electrical, robotics and PLCs, vacuum, cryogenics, fluids and control & instrumentation.
+OAS worked closely with local businesses to ensure the new building’s capabilities met their needs.